heroku/pulse/Readme.md

 # Running locally:

-Ensure that aorta is running at `AORTA_URL`, then:
+Ensure that Aorta is running at `AORTA_URL`, then:

     $ cp .env.sample .env
     $ mate .env